corrados/edrumulus/README.md

 ## Specifications

 - The trigger performance shall be similar to the Roland TD-27.
 - Overall latency should be as small as possible.
 The goal is to achieve a latency < 10 ms.
 - The required analog front end design shall be as simple as possible using the fewest number of parts possible.

-- Features:
+## Features

-  - [x] Positional sensing
+- Positional sensing
-  - [x] Retrigger cancellation
+- Retrigger cancellation
-  - [x] Rim shot/cymbol choke detection
+- Rim shot/cymbol choke detection
-  - [x] Cross talk cancellation
+- Cross talk cancellation
-  - [ ] Hot spot suppression for mesh head pads
-  - [ ] Compensation of clipping distortion

-- Supported micro processor developer boards are:
+- Supported micro processor developer boards:
   - **ESP32 (dual core) DEVKIT V1 or similar**
   - **Teensy 4.0**